 Higher salaries, more wealth, and higher status means higher stakes, which means more competition and more optimization, such as AP courses and taking calculus in high school.

-The same trend of outsized returns for a handful of individuals is also observed in the humanities and liberal arts as well, such as Substack success (Freddie DeBoer makes $200,000/year with just his Substack, by his own admission, and others like Glenn Greenwald earn even more), viral articles, and lucrative ‘big four’ publishing book deals for new fiction authors.
+The same trend of outsized returns for a handful of individuals is also observed in the humanities and liberal arts as well, such as Substack success, viral articles, and lucrative ‘big four’ publishing book deals for new fiction authors.
+Freddie DeBoer makes $200,000/year with just his Substack, by his own admission, and others like Glenn Greenwald, Matthew Yglesias, Bari Weiss, and Matt Taibbi earn even more, comparable to even mid or high-level FAMNG salaries just for writing blog posts.